 AWS offers a range of storage classes.
-The Cloud Providers Compatibility Matrix, available from the Data Protection community page at https://inside.dell.com/community/active/data-protection provides the most up to date information about the supported storage classes.
+The Cloud Providers Compatibility Matrix, available from http://compatibilityguide.emc.com:8080/CompGuideApp/ provides up-to-date information about the supported storage classes.

 For enhanced security, the Cloud Tier feature uses Signature Version 4 for all AWS requests.
 Signature Version 4 signing is enabled by default.